unnir/CancelOut/README.md

 # CancelOut
+# TL;DR
 **CancelOut** is a layer for deep neural networks, that can help identify a subset of relevant input features for streaming or static data.
-The CancelOut layers allows you to make a Feature Importance analysis.

 TAGS: Feature Importance, Feature Ranking, Feature Selection, Deep Learning Sensitivity Analysis.